Ruichen-giser/US-accessibility/README.md

 │ ├── US-poi-2014-2024/ # Points of Interest data
 │ └── US-WorldPOP-2014-2020/ # Population raster data
 │
-└── sample data/ # Small sample datasets for testing and demonstration (i.e. L.A., U.S.)
+└── **sample data** # Small sample datasets for testing and demonstration (i.e. L.A., U.S.)

+## Sample Data Testing

+Two Python scripts are provided for testing the project using small sample datasets (located in the `sample data/` folder).
+The paths in the scripts are already set up, so you can download the sample data and run the scripts directly:

+- `code/code_facility_acc/main_poi_sample_data.py`
+  - Tests the **facility-based accessibility and equity** calculations using sample data from Los Angeles (U.S.).

+- `code/code_population_acc/main_sample_data.py`
+  - Tests the **population-based accessibility and equity** calculations using sample data from Los Angeles (U.S.).

 # Contact
 - Leave questions in [Issues on GitHub](https://github.com/Ruichen-giser/US-accessibility/issues)